tpdph/agent-zero/README.md

 ## Now with Responsive UI, Auto-memory and Reflection:
 ![Web UI](/docs/res/win_webui2.gif)

+## Bolt.new Integration
+Bolt.new is a powerful extension integrated into Agent Zero to enhance its capabilities.
+It provides advanced processing features that allow Agent Zero to handle tasks more efficiently and effectively.
+With Bolt.new, Agent Zero can now leverage enhanced data processing and analysis tools, making it more robust in handling complex tasks.

+### New Features and Capabilities
+- **Advanced Data Processing**: Bolt.new introduces new algorithms for faster and more accurate data processing.
+- **Enhanced Analysis Tools**: Provides tools for deeper insights and analysis, improving decision-making processes.
+- **Improved Efficiency**: Optimizes task handling, reducing processing time and increasing overall efficiency.

 ## Key concepts
 1. **General-purpose assistant**
 - Agent Zero is not pre-programmed for specific tasks (but can be).
 It is meant to be a general-purpose personal assistant.
 Give it a task, and it will gather information, execute commands and code, cooperate with other agent instances, and do its best to accomplish it.